Opportunity Youth Collaborative

 Searchable Database of Services & Programs in Los Angeles

-LAOYC.org is a website that lists programs and services to meet a wide variety of needs for transition-age youth, including housing, employment, education, healthcare, and more.
+LAOYC.org is a searchable list of programs and services to meet a wide variety of needs for transition-age youth, including housing, employment, education, healthcare, and more.
 We regularly expand and add new resources to this database.

 Archelena (“Dee Dee) is a 23-year-old former foster youth, who is successfully balancing work and school.
 She is studying psychology at Cerritos College, and working with the development team at Children, Youth and Family Collaborative (CYFC).
 Archelena plans to accomplish her dream of becoming a social worker, which began when she first interned at OYC Partner, Para Los Niños.